Meryl-D/zenith-api/README.md

 	 */
 	createWebSocketServer(server);

 Now that everything is implemented you can broadcast messages from any routes.
-For exemple in Zenith we notify every users when someone posts a new post.
+For example, in Zenith we notify every user when someone posts a new post.

 	import { broadcastMessage } from '../ws.js';